hphelion/documentation/devplatform/stackato/admin/server/logging.html.md

 -   **cloud\_controller\_ng** **max\_drains\_per\_app** (default 2):
     limits the number of drains an application can have.
-Once this limit is reached, users will see the following notificition when trying to add a new drain:
+Once this limit is reached, users will see the following notification when trying to add a new drain:

         Adding drain [fail] ...
 Error 123: Per-app drain limit (2) reached.